prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 * All taxes, including income taxes, are the sole responsibility of winners.
 * No prize substitution is permitted.

-**Questions?**
+#### Questions?

 If you have any doubts / questions about this challenge, please post them in our **[forum](https://groups.google.com/forum/#!forum/go-challenge)** and the author will reply asap.

-**Evaluators**
+#### Evaluators

 [Nathan Youngman](http://www.gophercon.in/blog/2014/11/06/nathan/) has agreed to set guidelines for evaluation.
 [Jacques Fuentes](https://twitter.com/jpfuentes2), [Jiahua Chen](http://about.me/unknwon), [Jyotiska NK](https://twitter.com/jyotiska_nk), [Niket Patel](https://twitter.com/nexneo), [Nishant Modak](https://www.linkedin.com/in/modak), [Piyush Verma](https://twitter.com/meson10) and [Pravin Mishra](https://twitter.com/pravinmishra88) have all agreed to go thro' all the submitted solutions of a challenge.
 They will comment and rank these solutions.
 More evaluators are welcome.

-**Best Solution**
+#### Best Solution

-The author of the Go Challenge for the particular month will decide the best solution, with some help from the Go community.
+The author of the Go Challenge for the particular month will decide the best solution, with help from the evaluators.
 This author shall have the sole authority and discretion to select the award recipient(s).

-**Notification**
+#### Notification

-The winning entries will be announced here.
+The winning entries will be announced here on this blog.
 The winners will be sent their prizes by email/postal mail.

-**Prizes**
+#### Prizes

 One prize will be awarded for the best solution selected by the author and a panel and the other will be for the best popular voted solution by the community.